The inaugural JGPS bike bus held on the 22nd March 2019 was a rip-roaring success, with 162 people taking part:

 Next bike bus

-The next bike bus Will be happening on Friday the 1st November – with the following on the 15th November – we very much look forward to seeing as many wee unicorns there as possible!
+The next bike bus Will be happening on Friday the 15th November – we very much look forward to seeing as many wee unicorns there as possible!
 Start time is 8:15 – see below for the map.
 If you are new to the bike bus or are not sure your child will manage the hills, we would love to see you but would ask that you accompany your child in case of mechanical incident (for example) – we cannot, unfortunately, guarantee someone will be available to accompany children who fall behind the group for whatever reason.
 We will, of course, do everything we can to help everyone along and encourage very strongly that the group stays together.

 The last eight bike buses had roughly 120-140 taking part in each and were all great successes.
-We were lucky enough to have excellent photographer Andy Catlin join us for the one on the 17th June who took some amazing photos – please click on the image below for the whole album or to purchase individual photos.
+We were lucky enough to have excellent photographer Andy Catlin join us for the one on the 17th June who took some amazing photos – please click on the image below to preview the whole album or to purchase individual photos.

 We start at 8:15, congregating at the junction with Charterhall Road and Blackford Avenue.
 Following the road shown on this map – please click to see the route in detail.

 If your child is attending the bike bus please also attend with them, as it is important in the event of an accident or mechanical failure that someone can stop and help.